 For the latest news on our sporting achievements keep an eye on our sports reports section.

 We aim to promote healthy, independent and responsible members of society.
-We have recently been successful in renewing the B&NES Director of Health Award – Healthy Schools Certificate.

 We encourage all our pupils to play a positive role in contributing to school life and the wider community through class & School Councils.
 Classes, and smaller groups of children, have organised fundraising events.
 They support nominated charities and get involved in community activities.